Mundham: George Eardley Todd

 George Todd was born in 1881, to George Nicholas Todd and Bertha Eardley-Wilmot, and married his wife Mary in 1914, he was the churchwarden of St Peter's Church from 1923 until his death in 1939, he is buried in St Peter's graveyard.
 He held the rank of lieutenant colonel in the British Army, making him both the only known officer and the highest-ranked military personnel to ever reside in Mundham.
 He received the White Eagle: 4th Class in 1919, and the Croix de Guerre, Chevalier of the Legion of Honor, and Officer of the Most Excellent Order of the British Empire, GBR OBE, after his death.
-He served as a wing commander in the Royal Flying Corps from 1916 to 1917, and later served in the The Welsh Regiment in 1920.
+He served as a wing commander in the Royal Flying Corps from 1916 to 1917, and later served in the Welch Regiment in 1920.